IdentityServer/IdentityServer4/docs/configuration/resources.rst

         };
     }

-See the reference section for more information on identity resource settings.
+See the :ref:`reference <refIdentityResource>` section for more information on identity resource settings.

 Defining API resources
 ^^^^^^^^^^^^^^^^^^^^^^